codeoffun2/duco-extention/README.md

 # DucoExtension
-how to install:
+A chrome extention that allows you to quickly check your duco balance! how to install:
 1. download the latest release of the extention
 2. go to manage extentions and enable developer mode.